-Mr. SUNG Chi Keung (宋治強) ("Mr. Sung"), aged 47, was appointed as an independent non-executive Director on 20 December 2021 and is primarily responsible for providing independent judgement to the Board.
+Mr. SUNG Chi Keung (宋治強) ("Mr. Sung"), aged 48, was appointed as an independent non-executive Director on 20 December 2021 and is primarily responsible for providing independent judgement to the Board.
 Mr. Sung is also the chairman of the Audit Committee and a member of each of the Nomination Committee and the Remuneration Committee.

-Mr. Sung has extensive experience in financial management, accounting taxation, auditing and corporate finance and has previously worked at KPMG, PricewaterhouseCoopers and Deloitte & Touche Corporate Finance Ltd. From June 2022, he has been the principal at the CFO Centre.
+Mr. Sung has extensive experience in financial management, accounting taxation, auditing and corporate finance and has previously worked at KPMG, PricewaterhouseCoopers and Deloitte & Touche Corporate Finance Ltd. He is currently the chief financial officer of United Chinese Plastics Products Co., Ltd..
+From June 2022 to February 2024, he served as the principal at the CFO Centre Greater China.
 From December 2019 to April 2022, he was the chief financial officer of Vershold Global Limited.
 From August 2004 to June 2013, he worked for Asian Citrus Holdings Limited, the shares of which are listed on the Main Board of the Stock Exchange (Stock Code: 73) and were admitted to trading on AIM (a market operated by the London Stock Exchange) in 2005 but which have been cancelled from trading on AIM since 29 March 2017, where his last held positions were finance director, executive director and company secretary.
 From April 2015 to October 2019 and May 2016 to October 2019, Mr. Sung was the chief financial officer and company secretary, respectively, of Chuanglian Holdings Limited (formerly known as China Chuanglian Education Group Limited), the shares of which are listed on the Main Board of the Stock Exchange (Stock Code: 2371).
-From August 2013 to March 2015, Mr. Sung was the chief financial officer and company secretary of China Green (Holdings) Limited (formerly known as China Culiangwang Beverages Holdings Limited), the shares of which are listed on the Main Board of the Stock Exchange (Stock Code: 904).
+From August 2013 to March 2015, Mr. Sung was the chief financial officer and company secretary of China Green (Holdings) Limited (formerly known as China Culiangwang Beverages Holdings Limited), the shares of which were formerly listed on the Main Board of the Stock Exchange (Stock Code: 904).
 Since September 2017, Mr. Sung has been appointed as an independent non-executive director of Takbo Group Holdings Limited, the shares of which are listed on GEM of the Stock Exchange (Stock Code: 8436).